Microgeneration Certification Scheme

 • Solar Thermal Hot Water Systems

-As part of MCS arrangements, installers are required to ensure that Building Regulation requirements are fully complied with so in addition, companies can join the Competent Persons Scheme and if Microgeneration work is to form part of Green Deal plans the Green Deal Installer Scheme.
+As part of MCS arrangements, installers are required to ensure that Building Regulation requirements are fully complied with so in addition, companies can join the Competent Persons Scheme.

-Members of the scheme(s) also benefit from access to the range of free and discounted business support services – click here
+Members of both schemes also benefit from access to the range of free and discounted business support services – click here

 1. This is the certification schemes application form which you will need to complete, sign and return to APHC Certification Ltd. to apply for the Microgeneration Certification Scheme.